 BraunAbility dealers care about their customers, because they are their neighbors and community members.
 Combine this commitment to customer satisfaction with BraunAbility's rigorous quality control standards and the testing that we perform before our wheelchair vans and wheelchair lifts ever leave the factory, and you've got a guarantee of equipment and service quality that online sellers can't come close to matching.

 Wheelchair Van Specialization to Your Needs & Goals

 Though your mobility van may externally look just like a standard factory minivan, inside, it's a different story: it's a specialized, personalized piece of equipment, and one that you've made a substantial investment to ensure meets your needs.
 Your local dealer will be able to explain each of the features available for different wheelchair vans, as well as help you determine which best fit your needs and your mobility goals.
 They can also help recommend additional equipment and resources which may make driving easier for you.

 There are hundreds of different options available, and it's nearly impossible to determine all of the possible configurations without firsthand experience with the equipment.
 Not to mention an important basic need: you need to feel comfortable in your mobility van.
-At a dealer, you can personally try out different configurations and van models and determine what works for you.
+Online shopping limits the buyer to take the word of the seller at face value, but at the dealership, all of these options can be tried out firsthand.
 Buying a van online is a big risk in this department: if it arrives and it turns out it doesn't meet your needs, or you're uncomfortable driving it, you can end up losing both financially and in terms of time.